ThallesTeodoro/LaravelRepositories/README.md

 ```
 php artisan repository:new RepositoryName ModelName
 ```
-> Again, be attention on terminal output.
+> Again, pay attention to the terminal output.

 > The fisrt argument is the repository name.
-The second is the model that you want to use, if your model was not on default path, you can informate the path to file.
+The second is the model that you want to use.
+If your model was not on default path, you can inform the path to file.

 Exemple: